It used to be so simple to be a fantastic host at a social gathering.

 Compounding the problem is that these three individuals’ status and attitudes may change at any given moment.

 Is it any wonder that the thought of a social gathering may cause us anxiety?

 As schools, companies, and churches begin to reopen, we are all navigating uncharted waters.

 People are craving contact and social interactions with others.

 Even the most diehard introvert is aware of hunger for connection with others.

-In time, you will invite someone or invite themselves to come over for social interaction.
-Thinking about how you will handle that moment is very important.
+In time, you will invite someone or invite them to come over for social interaction.
+Therefore, thinking about how you will handle that moment is very important.

 A fantastic host (and you want to be fantastic) will have a plan in place, communicate clear instructions, and negotiate a social contract (an agreement that all parties are willing to abide by) before the gathering occurs.

 A Fantastic Host will have a plan for entering, interacting, and exiting the gathering.

 In this pandemic, winging it is not a good strategy.
 Creating a safe environment must happen before people enter, not after.
 The CDC has some excellent guidelines to consider for social gatherings.